fanf2/nsnotifyd/README.md

 ----------------------------------------------------------------

 Please send bug reports or patches to me.
 I accept contributions made under the terms of CC0.
-Thanks to JP Mens and Richard James Salts for helpful feedback and encouragement.
+Thanks to JP Mens, Gavin Brown, and Richard James Salts for helpful feedback and encouragement.

 Written by Tony Finch <dot@dotat.at> <fanf2@cam.ac.uk>
 at Cambridge University Information Services.